arpa2/howto/mastermerge.md

 # How to Merge with Master for ARPA2 projects

-Currently, we are putting our work out in two forms: Nix and MXE.
-We use Nix for POSIX platforms and MXE for crossover building to Windows.
+Currently, we are putting our work out in two forms: Docker and MXE.
+We use Docker for all platforms and MXE for crossover building to native Windows applications.

 # Branches

 Subprojects usually work in their own branch of these repositories, and can add it to `master` when done.
 But when is something done?

+# Merge projects using Docker

+The repositories holding a `Dockerfile` and additional files that are needed to setup a Docker image can be stored in `arpa2/docker-XXX` for a project named `XXX`.

 # Merge branch to master in Nix

+DEPRECATED.

 First, make sure the branch is merged with the current `master`, and ensure that the only difference with `master` that remains is the work